openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 This section outlines how Self-Issued OP is used in cross-device scenarios, and its differences with the same device model.
 In contrast to same-device scenarios, neither RP nor Self-Issued OP can communicate to each other via HTTP redirects through a user agent.
 The protocol flow is therefore modified as follows:

 1. The RP prepares a Self-Issued OP request and renders it as a QR code.
-1. The user scans the QR code with her smartphone's camera app.
+1. The End-User scans the QR code with her smartphone's camera app.
 1. The standard mechanisms for invoking the Self-Issued OP are used on the smartphone (based on the `openid:` custom scheme).
 1. The Self-Issued OP processes the authentication request.
 1. Upon completion of the authentication request, the Self-Issued OP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.